 \subsubsection{Homogenized system via cell problems}

 Now, we derive the homogenized system from the two-scale system obtained in the previous theorem.
-For that we express the microscopic fields in terms of the macroscopic fields and some correctors, which solutions to the cell problems.
-For that, we take $\vp_i=0$ for $i\in\{1,2,3\}$ in \eqref{TSLM01} and localize to get for a.e. $(t,x)\in S\X\O$
+To this end, we express the microscopic fields in terms of the macroscopic fields and some correctors, which are solutions of the cell problems.
+Taking $\vp_i=0$ for $i\in\{1,2,3\}$ in \eqref{TSLM01} and localize to get for a.e. $(t,x)\in S\X\O$